Exponential-Workload/Exponential-Workload/README.md

 hi, i'm exponential-workload. i write 🍝 code.

 ###### where i spend most of my time
-i work as a developer at [nexuspipe](https://nexuspipe.com), a ddos protection and mitigation provider.
+i work as a developer at [nexuspipe](https://nexuspipe.com), a ddos protection and mitigation service.

 ###### projects